 Thank you for reading our 2020 Corporate Social Responsibility Report.

 Our Approach to CSR

 Corporate responsibility is an essential element of our culture and underpins our enduring principles of service, expertise and integrity.

 Report for Content

 This report has been created in response to interactions with key stakeholder groups.
 Each stakeholder group is expected to use this report to gauge Northern Trust’s progress on achieving our goals pertaining to Environmental, Social and Governance (ESG) matters.
-This report has been prepared in accordance with the Global Reporting Index (GRI) Standards: Core option.
+This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.

 Period, Scope and Boundary